dennislee22/dennislee22.github.io/docs/cdppvc/base.md

 ---
 layout: default
-title: CDP Base
+title: CDP Base Cluster
 parent: Installation
 grand_parent: CDP Private Cloud
 nav_order: 3
 ---

-# CDP Base Installation
+# CDP Base Cluster Deployment
 {: .no_toc }

 This article explains the necessary steps to install the minimum services on CDP Base platform.
 Please ensure that the [prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) have already been prepared and [CM]({{ site.baseurl }}{% link docs/cdppvc/cm.md %}) has already been installed successfully prior to running this procedure.